-But what is the best way to approach home-school communication in our rapidly changing world?
+But what is the best way for teachers to approach home-school communication in our rapidly changing world?

 Family life is evolving with many parents working full time and juggling various commitments.
 Teachers may see parents at the classroom door less than they used to, and opportunities for interaction are more limited.

 With these changes, also comes exciting new opportunities.
 The good news is, in our technology-rich world, our approach to parent communication can be stronger than ever!